Luxembourg Armed Forces: 1st Infantry Battalion

 Compulsory military service was abolished in 1967 by which time some 34,700 men had served at some point in the Luxembourg Army.
 As part of a major reorganisation of the military, the 1st Infantry Battalion was established, consisting of a headquarters and services unit, two motorized infantry companies, and a reconnaissance company with two reconnaissance (recce) platoons and an anti-tank platoon.
-From 1968 onwards, it formed a part of NATO’s ACE Mobile Force (Land) (AMF(L)).
+From 1968 onwards, it formed a part of NATO's ACE Mobile Force (Land) (AMF(L)).
 In 1985, a reinforced company—consisting of an AMF Company with two recce platoons and an anti-tank platoon, a forward air-control team, a national support element for logistics, and a medical support element—replaced the battalion.
 In 2002 the AMF(L) was dissolved.

 Recent international operations

 Luxembourg started financially supporting international peacekeeping missions in 1991, citing the Persian Gulf War, Rwanda and in Albania.
-Luxembourg is deploying military personnel for peacekeeping missions since 1992.
+Luxembourg has been deploying military personnel for peacekeeping missions since 1992.

 Luxembourg has contributed troops to the UNPROFOR from April 1992 to August 1993, deploying in total 40 military personnel in a Belgian bataillon.
 In 1996 Luxembourg contributed to IFOR missions in former Yugoslavia in a multinational transport company.
 This was followed by a small contingent in the NATO SFOR mission in Bosnia and Herzegovina, completing 9 personnel rotations.
 The Luxembourg Armed Forces were integrated into the Multinational Beluga Force under Belgian command.

 Luxembourg has contributed over 18 years in NATO KFOR, totalling 1200 military personnel.
 Luxembourg deployed a reconnaissance platoon first from 2000 to 2006 under Belgian command and from 2007 to 2011 under a French detachment.
-From 2011 to 2017 Luxembourg was subordinated to the headquartes in Pristina, collaborating with an Austrian reconnaissance company.
+From 2011 to 2017 Luxembourg was subordinated to the headquarters in Pristina, collaborating with an Austrian reconnaissance company.

 Together with Belgium, Luxembourg contributed military personnel to UNIFIL in Lebanon from 2006 to 2014.